What is Privacy?

 Our ten privacy principles:

-1. Accountability: All employees of Funeral Plans-Canada are accountable for protecting the confidentiality and security of all personal information under their control.
+- Accountability: All employees of Funeral Plans Canada are accountable for protecting the confidentiality and security of all personal information under their control.
 We have designated an individual to oversee our compliance with the Act and ensure that our ten privacy principles are upheld.

-2. Identifying purposes: We will identify the purposes for which your personal information is being collected either before or at the time of collection.
-With your permission, your personal information may be collected, used and disclosed by Funeral Plans-Canada for the following purposes:
+- Identifying purposes: We will identify the purposes for which your personal information is being collected either before or at the time of collection.
+With your permission, your personal information may be collected, used and disclosed by Funeral Plans Canada for the following purposes:

-- Notifying you about Funeral Plans-Canada events and activities;
+- notifying you about Funeral Plans Canada events and activities; and

-For these purposes we may share your personal information within Funeral Plans-Canada, the assignee Funeral Provider, other insurance companies, and with any other person, corporation or enterprise.
+For these purposes we may share your personal information within Funeral Plans Canada, with your financial advisor, broker, plan administrator, other insurance companies, insurance reporting agencies, credit bureaus and with any other person, corporation or enterprise.

-3. Consent: We will explain the reason for and obtain your consent before using your personal information for any purpose other than those listed above.
+- Consent: We will explain the reason for and obtain your consent before using your personal information for any purpose other than those listed above.
 We will only collect, use and disclose your personal information with your consent, except where otherwise required or permitted by law.
 Your medical and health information will only be shared with your consent.
-Funeral Plans-Canada does not sell, trade or rent its clients’ personal information to any organization for any purpose.
+Funeral Plans Canada does not sell, trade or rent its clients’ personal information to any organization for any purpose.

-10. Challenging compliance: You may contact us with any questions, concerns or suggestions with respect to our ten privacy principles at the address below:
+- Challenging compliance: You may contact us with any questions, concerns or suggestions with respect to our ten privacy principles at the address below.

 Chief Privacy Officer